Cathedral of St Michael and St John: Catholic Mass in Bathurst

 The first Mass held in Bathurst was performed some time between 30 October 1830 and 2 November 1830.
 The Reverend John Therry (1794-1877) travelled inland from Sydney to minister to a group of "convicts about to be executed at Bathurst".
 Sloman surmised that at this time there may have been 120 to 130 Catholics in the region "who had not seen a priest for two to three years or longer".
-During his visit Therry baptized an infant daughter of Michael and Susan Keenan.
+During his visit Therry baptised an infant daughter of Michael and Susan Keenan.

 By 1839 the number of Roman Catholics in communion at Bathurst had increased to 300.
 In that year work commenced on a permanent church building located on the corner of George and Keppel Streets.
 St Michael's Church was a Victorian Gothic style building constructed in brick.
 It was in use by 1841 but appears not to have been completed until 1846 when leadlight windows were installed.

 Bishop John Bede Polding (1794-1877), first Catholic Archbishop of Sydney, was interested in fostering the English Gothic style of architecture in his diocese.
 He arranged for plans for significant churches to be prepared by English architects including William Wardell (1823-1899) who was responsible for the design of St Mary's Cathedral in Sydney.
 In 1852 Polding brought to Bathurst a plan for a large church that had been prepared by English architect Charles Hansom.
 It is apparent that this plan became the basis of discussions regarding the construction of a new Roman Catholic church in Bathurst.

 Fundraising for a new church commenced in 1854 after "a meeting called by Dean Grant to consider various matters concerning the parish".
 By September 1856 plans and specifications for the new building had been prepared by Hansom.
 These were amended prior to commencement of construction.
 On 30 November 1857 a foundation stone was laid by Bishop Polding.